What are Negotiation Skills?

 Salary Negotiation with HR Conversation Sample

-Employee (Virat): Thank you for offering me the job as a Software Engineer at your company.
-I’m really excited about the opportunity.
-I have gone through the offer, but I was hoping we could talk about the salary part.
+Employee (Virat): Thank you for offering me the Software Engineer position at your company.
+I am really excited about the opportunity.
+I have reviewed the offer, but I was hoping we could discuss the salary.

 Employer (HR Manager): We are glad to have you, Virat.
-We’ve considered your experience and skills, and our initial offer is 6 lakh rupees per year.
+We have considered your experience and skills, and our initial offer is 6 lakh rupees per year.
 This is in line with industry standards.

 Employee (Virat): I appreciate the offer, and I am keen to join your team.
-However, I have a few years of experience in a similar role, and based on what I have seen, a salary in the range of 7 to 7.5 lakh rupees per year would be more aligned with my expectations.
+I have a few years of experience in a similar role.
+Based on what I have seen, a salary in the range of ₹7 to 7.5 lakh per year would be more aligned with my expectations.

 Employer (HR Manager): We understand your perspective, Virat.
 Let me discuss this with the team and see if we can offer something closer to your expectations.
-We value your skills and want to make sure you’re happy with your compensation.
+We value your skills and want to make sure you are happy with your compensation.

 Employer (HR Manager): After discussing your request, we can offer you a revised salary of 7.2 lakh rupees per year, along with our standard benefits package.
 Does that work for you?

 Employee (Virat): That sounds good to me.
-I am happy with the revised offer, and I am eager to start contributing to the team’s efforts.
+I am happy with the revised offer and eager to start contributing to the team’s efforts.

 Employer (HR Manager): Excellent, Virat!
 We are excited to have you on board.
 We will send you the updated offer letter with all the details about your new role and the joining process.